yezyilomo/django-restql/docs/querying_data.md

 ]
 ```

-`parsed_query` kwarg is often used with `DynamicMethodField` to pass part of parsed query to nested fields to allow further querying.
+`parsed_query` kwarg is often used with `DynamicMethodField` to pass part of the parsed query to nested fields to allow further querying.

 ### return_pk kwarg

-With **Django RESTQL** you can specify whether to return nested resource pk or data.
-Below is an example which shows how we can use `return_pk` kwarg.
+With **Django RESTQL**, you can control whether nested resources return their full data or just their primary keys (PKs) by using the `return_pk` keyword argument.

+Below is an example showing how to use `return_pk` kwarg:

 ```py
 from rest_framework import serializers